 Monthly Recurring Revenue, commonly known as MRR, is a way of measuring predictable revenue streams from your subscriptions.
-It tells you, at any given point of time, how much recurring revenue your business can expect to earn in a month.
+It tells you, at any given point in time, how much recurring revenue your business can expect to earn in a month.

 We take the revenue generated from all of your customers and convert it into a monthly format.
 Each time a new customer subscribes they will be added to the cumulative total.
 In addition to the new recurring revenue, we also consider:

 - MRR Churn - If a customer churns their monthly revenue will be deducted from your MRR.